 But people made a mess of things.
 They rejected God’s loving rule, and started serving other gods.
 They made gods of money and sex and power, and filled the world with violence.

 But then God picked one man, Abraham, and said that through Abraham and Abraham’s descendants God would sort things out.

 Well, Abraham’s descendants ended up as slaves to Pharaoh in Egypt.
 But God rescued them and brought them out, so they could serve him in the Promised Land.
 That was the Exodus.

 But Abraham’s descendants, the people of Israel, were just as bad as everyone else.
 They rejected God’s loving rule and served other gods instead.
 So God sent them out of the land into exile in Babylon.
 But then some of them were able to return and to rebuild the temple in Jerusalem.
 But it was never as good as it had been before.

 But then Jesus came along.

 And he knew his family history.
 He knew he was descended from Abraham, but that Abraham’s vocation hadn’t been fulfilled, to bring blessing to the world.
 He knew that his ancestors had been slaves to Pharaoh in Egypt.
 But now his people were slaves to the Romans, and to all sorts of evil powers.
 He knew that he was descended from King David.
 But he knew that his people were waiting for another king to arise, a descendant of David.
-He knew that his ancestors sinned and had been sent into exile in Babylon.
-But he knew that those sins hadn’t really been dealt with, and that they were waiting for God to return to his temple.
+He knew that his ancestors had sinned and had been sent into exile in Babylon.
+But he knew that those sins hadn’t really been dealt with, and that they were still waiting for God to return to his temple.
 And Jesus saw all of these lines of history coming together in him.

 So why did Jesus have to die?